harmlessprince/laravel-superban/README.md

 `The token bucket is an algorithm used in packet-switched and telecommunications networks.
 It can be used to check that data transmissions, in the form of packets, conform to defined limits on bandwidth and burstiness (a measure of the unevenness or variations in the traffic flow).
 `

-In the concept of this Superban package, below is a brief explanation on how it works.
+In the concept of this Superban package, below is a brief explanation of how it works.

-The middleware a first parameter called maximumRequest.
-This maximum request parameter reprints our tokens and are associated to a key in the cache.
-So each incoming request into our server consumes a token, if there are no tokens left, the request is rejected.
+The middleware has a first parameter called maximumRequest.
+This maximum request parameter represents our tokens and is associated with a key in the cache.
+So each incoming request into our server consumes a token; if no tokens are left, the request is rejected.
 If the client tries to hit the same endpoint again within the interval specified for the token to be used, the client is then banned from the specific route for the duration of the ban time supplied.

-`Note: All supplied parameters are expected to be in minutes`
+`Note: All supplied parameters are expected to be in minutes.`

 </p>